Tag

 • Agile Best Practice

-Agile planning is a critical phase of the agile process, as it determines the team’s priorities and sets the tone for the work to come.
-The planning process helps agile software development and other product development teams sort through new information, adapt to roadblocks, and address evolving customer needs.
+Planning is a critical phase of the agile process; it's an opportunity to align on priorities as team and organize work in a sequence that will help it run smoothly.
+The planning process helps agile software development and other product development teams sort through new information, adapt to dependencies, and address evolving customer needs.

 Agile is an iterative process that helps teams reduce waste and maximize efficiency for the ultimate goal of bringing value to customers.
 This customer-first approach helps teams make informed choices throughout the development process — choices that continually and consistently provide value to stakeholders.

-And what about stakeholders?
-The best part of the agile process is that stakeholders can be brought in at every turn.
+One of the greatest advantages of an iterative agile approach is that it enables early feedback from stakeholders.
 You don’t need to guess whether or not you’re making the right decisions — you can find out every step of the way by directly including stakeholders in your process.
 You can adapt your plan as you need to based on what will provide the most value to customers at any time.

-Yet, even if you are part of a seasoned agile team, there are still hiccups to overcome and processes to finetune.
+Even if you are part of a seasoned agile team, there are always opportunities for improvement and processes to fine-tune.
 This post will outline some unproductive agile planning mistakes teams make, including how agile teams can avoid these common pitfalls.

 Agile Planning Mistake #1: Not being on the same page as stakeholders

 Do you involve stakeholders in your planning process?
 Do they understand your goals and why you are making each decision?
-Working directly with stakeholders will help you gain a clear view of what your customers need and want to determine what should be done when.
+Working directly with stakeholders, both internal stakeholders and the users of your product, will help you gain a clear view of both needs and constraints, and give you the information you need to determine what should be done when.

-In order to produce deliverables that meet stakeholder expectations, you need to agree on what those expectations are.
+It's never a good idea to rest on assumptions.
+Your stakeholders live in a different world than the one you are deeply embedded in, with different priorities and assumptions of their own.
+So that you can produce deliverables that meet stakeholder expectations, you need to agree on what those expectations are.
 Involve your stakeholders in planning, but ensure everyone understands that expectations could evolve throughout the process based on new information gained from successes, failures, and customer responses.

 Flat product backlogs are bland and boring 😴.
 Think carrot cake without icing.
 They lack the detail and functionality needed to realize the full story of your product backlog.